bootstrapworld/curriculum/lessons/box-plots/langs/en-us/slides.md

 * Turn to @printable-exercise{measures-of-center/pages/summarizing-columns-in-animals.adoc}
 * Fill in the five-number summary for the `pounds` column, and sketch the box plot.
-* What conclusions can you draw about the distribution of values in this column?
+* What conclusions can you draw about the distribution `pounds`?

 <!--